Denzaaaaal/SFIA2/README.md

 `vi /etc/hosts`

 In here you will see the IP address of the localhost and the domain which in this case localhost.
-We are going to add our IP addresses of the manager and worker which should result in the file looking like below.
-Fill out the 0.0.0.0 with the external IP addresses of each instance
+We are going to add our IP addresses of the manager and worker which should result in the file looking like below.Replace 0.0.0.0 with the external IP addresses of each instance
 ```
 127.0.0.1 localhost
 0.0.0.0 manager-node